Becoming a Fiscal Host

 Requirements

-To be Fiscal Host, you need:
+To be a Fiscal Host, you need:

 • A legal entity